Belfonte Dairy recalls Chocolate to Die For ice cream sold in 3 states

-Belfonte Dairy is recalling 1.5 quarts of Chocolate to Die For Premium Ice Cream, which were sold at several stores in several states.
+Belfonte Dairy is recalling 1.5 quarts of Chocolate to Die For Premium Ice Cream, which was sold at several stores in several states.

 The presence of peanuts in the item was flagged by a customer complaint, though the company says it hasn’t received any reports of adverse reactions.